Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-H.md

   * with a loading container each
     * importing TPC-H data from the distributed filesystem
     * MySQL: only one pod active and it loads with 16 threads
-* after ingestion: create contraints, indexes and updates table statistics in each DBMS
+* after ingestion: create contraints and indexes and updates table statistics in each DBMS
+* runs 1 stream of TPC-H queries per DBMS
+  *

 ### Status